University of Lisbon (1911–2013): Faculty of Law

-The Faculty of Law (Portuguese: Faculdade de Direito) was officially created by a Decree of March 22, 1911 as Faculdade de Ciências Económicas e Políticas, but was only installed in 1913, and was given its current designation later in 1918.
+The Faculty of Law (Portuguese: Faculdade de Direito) was officially created by a Decree of 22 March 1911 as Faculdade de Ciências Económicas e Políticas, but was only installed in 1913, and was given its current designation later in 1918.
 It was originally located at the Valmor Building (Edifício Valmor) at the Campo dos Mártires da Pátria.
 It was transferred to its current campus at the University City (Cidade Universitária) in 1957-1958.
 A new building, housing the Faculty's library, was built in the late 1990s.

 The only graduation given is law, and the specialised post-graduate studies available include several branches of the same area.

 Among the many graduates from the faculty of law are the former Presidents of Portugal Jorge Sampaio and Mário Soares, Prime Minister Marcelo Caetano, the President of the European Commission José Manuel Durão Barroso, Portuguese statesman, deputy, and professor Adriano Moreira and businessman and former Prime Minister Francisco Pinto Balsemão.
 Current President Marcelo Rebelo de Sousa was a full professor there for many years, before his election in 2016.
 First Republic political leader and several times Prime Minister Afonso Costa was a teacher at the faculty and its founder and first dean.
 Television pundit and geopolitics expert Nuno Rogeiro and the writer and university professor Jaime Nogueira Pinto also studied there.
 Miguel Trovoada, former Prime Minister (1975–1979) and President of São Tomé and Príncipe was also one of its students, as well as Francisca Van Dunem, currently the Portuguese Minister for Justice.
 João Vale e Azevedo, a lawyer and former chairman of SL Benfica, was also a student and an assistant lecturer at this faculty.

 Faculty of Sciences

-The Faculty of Sciences (Portuguese: Faculdade de Ciências, usually abbreviated FCUL) was created in April 19, 1911, by the transformation of the former Lisbon Polytechnic School (Escola Politécnica de Lisboa).
+The Faculty of Sciences (Portuguese: Faculdade de Ciências, usually abbreviated FCUL) was created on 19 April 1911 by the transformation of the former Lisbon Polytechnic School (Escola Politécnica de Lisboa).
 The Polytechnic School itself had been created in 1837, by the transformation and merger of the previous Royal Marine Academy (1779) and Royal College of the Nobles (1761).
-From 1911 until 1985 (when it moved to its current grounds, at Campo Grande), the Faculty of Sciences was installed in the former Polytechnic School building.
-Those former installations are now used as a museum, now and then.
+From 1911 until 1985 (when it moved to its current site at Campo Grande), the Faculty of Sciences was located at the former Polytechnic School building, which currently hosts the National Museum of Natural History and Science.

-Its current grounds comprise a built area of 75662 square meters, corresponding to 8 buildings (labeled C1 through C8, where C stands for Ciências — Sciences) which host the classrooms, offices, cafeterias, libraries, book shop and leisure areas.
+Its current grounds, over a built area of 75662 square meters, comprise eight buildings (labeled C1 through C8, where C stands for Ciências — Sciences) hosting classrooms, offices, cafeterias, libraries, a stationery shop, leisure areas and gardens.
 The faculty population, as of the 2009/2010 school year, consisted of (in parentheses, the numbers as of the 2008/2009 school year):